heltonx/RUST_api-shuttle/README.md

 choose an unique name for the project

-choose where to create the project
+enter where to create the project (replace the files main and toml)

 ![image](https://github.com/user-attachments/assets/8ad5dcae-f144-4771-a28e-4960f97c9f5c)